Ivan Bagramyan: Ukraine

 In June 1941, Nazi Germany invaded the Soviet Union.
 Unlike many of the border troops who were caught off guard by the offensive, Bagramyan and his commander, General Mikhail Kirponos, believed an invasion by Germany was inevitable.
 However, Kirponos chose to ignore Bagramyan's belief that the German offensive would employ the Blitzkrieg-like tactics like those seen in the campaigns in Poland in 1939 and western Europe in 1940.
 Since the winter of 1939–40, Bagramyan had been busy devising a battle plan that would counter threats from the direction of western Ukraine, which was approved after numerous revisions on 10 May 1940.

-On the morning of 22 June, he was tasked with the overseeing of a transfer of a military convoy to Ternopil.
+On the morning of 22 June, he was tasked with the overseeing of a transfer of a military convoy to Ternopol.
 While his column was passing the Soviet airfields near the city of Brody, German air strikes hit the aircraft on the ground.
-Several hours later, they arrived in Ternopil, having been strafed twice by the planes.
+Several hours later, they arrived in Ternopol, having been strafed twice by the planes.
 Three days after the invasion, the plans for the counter-offensive were implemented, but disorder engulfed the troops, and the counter-attack collapsed.
 Bagramyan took part in the great tank battles in western Ukraine and the defensive operation around Kiev, in which Kirponos was killed and the entire Front captured by the Germans.
 He was one of a handful of senior officers who escaped from the encircled Front.

 Bagramyan was then appointed chief of staff to Marshal Semyon Timoshenko and along with future Soviet premier Nikita Khrushchev, then a political officer, coordinated the fighting around Rostov.
 In his memoirs, Khrushchev described Bagramyan as a "very precise person who reported on everything just as it was.
 How many troops we had, their positions, and the general situation."

 Khrushchev went on to detail an account where Marshal Semyon Budyonny, sent by the chief of the operations department from Moscow as a representative of Stavka, arrived in Kiev to preside over Bagramyan's court-martial.
 Bagramyan protested vigorously and said that if his competence was in question, then he should instead be given a field unit to command.
 To Bagramyan's incredulity, Budyonny went on to attempt to convince him to agree to his execution.
 Khrushchev remarked that the argument was sparked arbitrarily and had taken place after an "abundant feast with cognac" and that "in those days we didn't take that kind of conversation seriously."
 According to him, at the time, however, the Soviet military was especially suspicious of the men in its ranks, itself judging that there were "enemies of the people...everywhere, especially the Red Army."